bitmakerlabs/programming-101-day-2/README.md

 ## Today's Goals

-* Understand basic programming principles
+* Review basic programming principles
-* Understand Javascript basics
+* Review Javascript basics
 * Understand Javascript events
 * Use Javascript to add some functionality to our existing base
 * Understand what our application lacks and what technologies we would need to use to take it further